sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 #.
 Optional: The directory ``spkg/build`` contains intermediate code
    that is used to build sage.
 Type ``make clean`` to delete it and a few other directories (e.g., ``spkg/archive`` and ``devel/old``).
-This is safe and will save you about 500MB disk space.
+This is safe and will save you about 500 MB of disk space.
 You may wish to type this periodically.

 #.
 Optional: Install optional Sage packages and databases.
 Type